sambody/inkscape-guide-tools/README.md

 _Limitations:_

 - Not tested with other units than pixels.
 It is made to set guides on round position numbers (ie. at position 24, not 24.35)
 - The grid is calculated "inside out" - from the _column width_, gutter width and number of columns, the guides are drawn.
-It currently cannot draw the guides "outside in" - from a predefined total width, a gutter width and number of columns, calculate the columns width and draw the guides...
+It currently cannot draw the guides "outside in" - from a _predefined total width_, a gutter width and number of columns, calculate the columns width and draw the guides...
 Would be a useful addition.

-### 4. Remove all or selected guides
+### 4. Remove all guides

-- **Remove All Guides** (no user interface) - actually made by heathenx, bundled here with his permission.
+This extension is actually made by heathenx, bundled here with his permission.
 See [this blog post](http://screencasters.heathenx.org/blog/2009/06/09/inkscape-extension-remove-guides/) and [this forum topic](https://www.ruby-forum.com/topic/188929).
-I've just moved the menu item to Extensions > Guides; this functionality may become part of inkscape in upcoming version 0.49
+I've just moved the extension's menu item to Extensions > Guides; this functionality may become part of inkscape in upcoming version 0.49

+(no user interface, so no screenshot)

+### 5. Remove selected guides

-- **Remove Selected Guides**: Selectively remove all horizontal and/or vertical and/or angled (diagonal) guides.
+Selectively remove all horizontal and/or vertical and/or angled (diagonal) guides.
 Based on heathenx's extension _Remove all guides_.

 ![Remove selected guides](img/remove.png)